-Near Infrared Light is Vital to Our Health*
+. . .
+Vital to Our Health

-Solid state LEDs are long lasting and save energy, however critical components of the biological impact of these bulbs have essentially been ignored.
+Solid-state LEDs are long-lasting and save energy, however critical components of the biological impact of these bulbs have essentially been ignored.

-In the last 30 years there have been hundreds of scientific papers published on the beneficial aspects of near-infrared light (NIR).
+In the last 30 years, there have been hundreds of scientific papers published on the beneficial aspects of near-infrared light (NIR).
 You cannot feel near-infrared as heat nor see it, but it has a major beneficial impact in terms of health especially for your eyes and cell energy.

 Near-infrared is missing in common white & full-spectrum LEDs.

 .Blue wavelengths create ROS (Reactive Oxygen Species).
 ROS describes a number of reactive molecules and free radicals that have long been known to be a component of the killing response of immune cells to microbial invasion.
 When generated in excess, ROS can cause damage.

 Tissue regeneration and repair wavelengths are not present in common LED bulbs.

-Unfortunately, when using common white and full-spectrum LEDs, you end up with increased damage and decreased repair and regeneration.
+Unfortunately, when using common full-spectrum LEDs, you end up with increased damage and decreased repair and regeneration.
 We have increased stress on the blue short wavelength part and we have reduced regeneration and repair on the red long wavelength part.
-This is a serious problem.
 We don’t have this kind of light quality in nature.

-Light is misunderstood and the most overlooked part of the health equation.
+Light is the most overlooked health essential.

 Molecules that absorb light are found in your mitochondria.
-Mitochondria, found in most cells, can be considered the power generators of the cell, converting oxygen and nutrients into cellular energy ATP (adenosine triphosphate).
-ATP is the fuel your cells need for all of their varied functions, including metabolism.
+Mitochondria, found in most cells, can be considered the power generators of the cell, converting oxygen and nutrients into cellular energy.
+Cellular ATP is the fuel your cells need for all of their varied functions, including metabolism.